bediger4000/station/README.md

 That's why you have to specify an IP address for it to listen to on the command line.

 ### Build

+The data saving server doesn't depend on any 3rd party Go packages.

 ```sh
 $ go build server.go